 Figure 1 shows that the Riva ASR service transcribes a user’s spoken question.
 Rasa and Haystack are used to interpret the user’s intent in the question and construct a relevant response.
 This response is delivered to the user in synthesized natural speech using Riva TTS.

-For context, NVIDIA Riva provides tools for building and deploying conversational AI and speech AI pipelines to any device containing an NVIDIA GPU, whether on the edge, in a data center, or in the cloud.
+For context, NVIDIA Riva provides tools for building and deploying conversational AI and speech and translation AI pipelines to any device containing an NVIDIA GPU, whether on the edge, in a data center, or in the cloud.
 The tools also run inference with those pipelines.

 The NVIDIA contact center intelligent virtual assistant workflow features Riva ASR customizations for the financial services industry use case.